allen930808/Web_Server_in_Pure_C/README.md

   - Set a goal to work on this project and hope it will be successful.
 ### 7/25
 - **Binge Reading**
-  - Beej's Guide to Network Programming.
+  - Beej's Guide to Network Programming Chapter 1-3.
-  - TCP/IP and UDP documents.
+  - Skimmed through TCP, IP and UDP documents.

+---

 ## Next Steps
 1. **Study and Tutorials**